April 19, 2015, Judean Desert, Israel

 When it is a matter of business it does not matter who comes in our doors, or why they come, as long as they are here and paying.

 But for us the Who and Why have a different meaning.
-We are looking at those people outside, we are looking at those three young guys just trying to get home and we say - we want these people in our classes because we want to help them.
+We are looking at those people outside, we are looking at those three young guys just trying to get home from school, and we say - we want these people in our classes because we want to help them.

 Who do we want?
 The most vulnerable, those at greatest risk.